poiu-de/coat/site/content/docs/roadmap/_index.md

 listed in this roadmap does not necessarily mean that it will definitly be implemented.
 It may even be that some feature is planned in this roadmap even if it is technically not possible to implement.
+-->

+There are no immediate plans for the implementation of further features.

 Of course, contributions are welcome to support more features in the future.
 In any case, before starting to implement a feature, discuss it on